aythrea/AthenaStack/docs/stack-standards.md

 - CI validates repository content; deployment automation comes later.

 ## Restart Policies
+CI validates restart policies that are explicitly declared.
+It does not yet require every service to declare a restart policy.
 Declared restart policies must be one of:
-- no
+- `no`
-- always
+- `always`
-- unless-stopped
+- `unless-stopped`
-- on-failure
+- `on-failure`
-- on-failure:<retry-count>
+- `on-failure:<retry-count>`

 ## LinuxServer Containers
 Normally define: